-Because the number of pollen grains deposited on a conspecific stigma might be sensitive to the choice of values of the parameters used for the mathematical model, I compared the impact of variations in pollen carryover, pollen removal, pollinator visitation and specialization on conspecific pollen receipt at each possible set of values of the other parameters (low, medium, and high).
-I used those alternative values of the different parameters to set upper and lower values of the estimated importance of the quantity and quality components of pollination.
-Intermediate values of the importance of a parameter on pollination success correspond to the values obtained while all other parameters were set to medium values while upper and lower values of the other parameters respectively.
-Essentially, the upper and lower values of the estimated importance of the estimated importance of the quality and quality components of pollination indicate the degree to which the estimate varies as a function of variation in the different parameters of the mathematical model and serve as a confidence interval.
+Because the number of pollen grains deposited on conspecific stigmas might be sensitive to the choice of values of the parameters used for the mathematical model, I compared the impact of variations in pollen carryover, pollen removal, pollinator visitation and specialization on conspecific pollen receipt at each possible set of values of the other parameters (low, medium, and high).
+I used these alternative parameter values to set upper and lower bounds for the estimated importance of the quantity and quality components of pollination.
+Intermediate values of the importance of a parameter on pollination success correspond to the values obtained while all other parameters were set to medium values.
+Upper and lower values correspond to the maximal and minimal values obtained among all alternative values of the other parameters respectively.
+Essentially, the upper and lower values of the estimated importance of the quality and quantity components of pollination indicate the degree to which the estimate varies as a function of variation in the different parameters of the mathematical model and serve as a confidence interval.